upr-fvx/universal-pokemon-randomizer-fvx/docs/_wikipages/cpgs.md

 name: Custom Player Graphics
 ---

-The FVX branch has support for custom player graphics in the Gen 1-3 games.
+The FVX branch has support for custom player graphics (CPG) in the Gen 1-3 games.
 Basically, this means that you can take a pack of images, and replace the ones in the game with them.
 The UPR comes pre-packed with some custom player graphics to try out, but you can also make your own quite easily.

-This feature was inspired in part by a similar feature in [The ALttP Randomizer](https://alttpr.com/en), and in part by people on Reddit and Discords wanting to easily change the player character, and only it.
+This feature was inspired in part by a similar feature in [The A Link to the Past Randomizer](https://alttpr.com/en), and in part by people on Reddit and Discord servers wanting to easily change the player character, and only it.
 The UPR already had some customizer features like setting specific starters, and disabling trade evolutions, so it seemed a natural fit.

 Below is a general guide for how CPGs work, followed by sections for specific games/Generations.